 It's very easy and tempting on the iPad to click on the correct word or phrase.
 But, if you really want to learn, slow yourself down and read the foreign word or the English explanations, e.g. hints such as (m), (f), (fam.) (form.) and others, explained in How to Play and Learn.

 Which Mobile Devices will work with your program?

-Since January 21, 2013 GamesforLanguage courses can be played on Apple devices using iOS6, and now also on iOS7 devices including the Ipad, Ipad Mini, and iphone.
+Since January 21, 2013 GamesforLanguage courses can be played on Apple devices using iOS6 or higher, including the iPad, iPad Mini, and iPhone.
 One caveat: Because Apple does not support the Flash Player on its mobile devices, you'll still need your laptop or desktop to record your voice.
 (Also, a small detail: "rolling-over" the foreign dialog in "The Story" will not give you the English translation.)
-Also, you may have to update your iOS6 device to the most recent OS version.
+And, you may have to update your iOS6 device to the most recent OS version.